On the maximum principles and the quantitative version of the Hopf lemma for uniformly elliptic integro-differential operators: Generalizations of the quantitative Hopf lemmas and weak Harnack estimates

 It is interesting to compare Theorem \ref{pee1} with Lemma 3.2 of \cite{BC}, where a similar estimate is obtained for solutions of the homogeneous Dirichlet boundary problem for the Poisson equation, i.e.

 According to \cite{BC} if $f\in L^\infty$, $\partial D$ is smooth, then there exists $a>0$, depending only on $D$, such that for any $u$ satisfying \eqref{poisson} we have

 where

 {Note that in Theorem \ref{pee1} no assumptions on smoothness of $\partial D$ is made}.
 In addition, the operator $A$ is no longer just the laplacian.
 Instead, it suffices that hypotheses A1) and A2) hold.
 Obviously, in such a generality one cannot hope to show an analogue of \eqref{012804-20-1}, with the functions $\psi$, $\chi$ given by \eqref{psi-chi}, see Remark \ref{rmk5.5} below.
 The estimate however holds, provided both the domain and the coefficients of $A$ are sufficiently regular.
 We have the following. \begin{theorem} Assume that $D$ satisfies both the uniform interior ball and exterior ball conditions.
-Then, there exists $a>0$ such that \eqref{012804-20-1} holds with $\psi$ replaced by $a\delta_D$. \end{theorem} The proof of the corollary can be found in Section \ref{sec7.2.2a}.
+Then, there exists $a>0$ such that \eqref{012804-20-1} holds with $\psi$ replaced by $a\delta_D$ {and $\chi$ unchanged}. \end{theorem} The proof of the {theorem} can be found in Section \ref{sec7.2.2a}.

-\begin{remark} An example of a domain that satisfies both the interior and exterior ball conditions, but not in the uniform sense, see \cite[Theorem 4]{BeSw}, shows that even in the case when $A$ is the laplacian one cannot use $\psi=a\delta_D$ in \eqref{012804-20-1} (thus also in \eqref{011210-20}, with $\psi$ as above) for any $a>0$.
-On the other hand, the Hopf lemma is then satisfied. \end{remark}
+\begin{remark} An example of a domain that satisfies both the interior and exterior ball conditions, but not in the uniform sense, see \cite[Theorem 4]{BeSw}, shows that even in the case when $A$ is the laplacian one cannot use $\psi=a\delta_D$ in \eqref{012804-20-1} (thus also in \eqref{011210-20}, with $\psi$ as above) for some $a>0$.
+On the other hand, the {classical} Hopf lemma, {as formulated in \cite[p.
+82]{BeSw},} is then satisfied. \end{remark}

 We can further strengthen Theorem \ref{cor.d21.20.1}, allowing $\psi$ and $\chi$ as in \eqref{psi-chi}, if some additional assumptions on $A$ are made.
 Consider the operator $\hat A$ that is the formal adjoint (w.r.t. the Lebesgue measure) to $A$, i.e.